Search Guard Main Concepts

 Keeping the configuration settings in an Elasticsearch index enables hot config reloading.
 This means that you can change any of the user, role and permission settings at runtime, without restarting your nodes.
 Configuration changes will take effect immediately.

-Also the authenticator configuration is hot reloadable, so you can add, remove or change atuthenticators at runtime as well.
+Also the authenticator configuration is hot reloadable, so you can add, remove or change authenticators at runtime as well.

 You can load and change the settings from any machine which has access to your Elasticsearch cluster.
 You do not need to keep any configuration files on the nodes themselves.

-The configuration consists of the following files.
-These are shipped with Search Guard as templates.
+The core configuration consists of the following files:

 Configuration settings are applied by pushing the content of one or more configuration files to the Search Guard secured cluster by using the

-sgadmin tool.
-For details, refer to the chapter sgadmin.
+sgctl tool.
+For details, refer to the chapter sgctl.